mredig/NetworkHandler/Readme.md

 ### Installation:

 1. Download and install
+	* SPM (recommended)
+		1. Add the line `.package(url: "https://github.com/mredig/NetworkHandler.git", from: "0.9.0")` to the appropriate section of your Package.swift
+		1. The Package Name is `NetworkHandler` - add that as a dependency to any targets you want to use it in. swift package update or use Xcode
+		1. Add `import NetworkHandler` to the top of any file you with to use it in
-	* Carthage (recommended)
+	* Carthage
 		* Add this line to your Cartfile then proceed to follow the remaining Cathage setup instructions `github "mredig/NetworkHandler"`
 	* Brute Force Files
-		* Alternatively, you could copy all the swift files in the `NetworkHandler` folder to your project, if you're masochistic.
+		* Alternatively, you could copy all the swift files in the `Sources/NetworkHandler` folder to your project, if you're masochistic.
-	* CocoaPods
+	* CocoaPods (not actively maintained or tested, will accept PRs)
 		* add this line to your Podfile:
         `  pod 'NetworkHandler', '~> 0.9.3'`
 1. Import to any files you want to use it in